rerun-io/rerun-docs/docs/getting-started/logging-python.md

 We will move fast, optimizing for breadth over depth.
 As we go along, we will give out points to other pages in the reference where you'll be able to explore these ideads in further details.

-At any time, you can checkout the complete listing of what we're building[here](https://github.com/rerun-io/rerun/blob/97fc327322fdccbf3fceb30c27c54ab69e5da45f/examples/dna/main.py) to better keep track of the overall picture.
+At any time, you can checkout the complete listing of what we're building[here](https://github.com/rerun-io/rerun/blob/28c0a137840ad76feaeca35b61f0a4ace1e396d9/examples/dna/main.py) to better keep track of the overall picture.

 ## Prerequisites

 We assume you have working Python and `rerun-sdk` installations: checkout the [setup page](python).

+TODO: It's probably a much better UX to first show `rr.spawn()` and then `rr.init()`

 ## Initializing the SDK